Murder of Abraham Shakespeare: Lottery win

 The Florida Lotto winning ticket worth thirty million dollars was sold at a Town Star convenience store in Frostproof, Florida, on November 15, 2006.
 On that day, Abraham Lee Shakespeare and co-worker Michael Ford were headed toward Miami when they stopped briefly at the convenience store in Frostproof to buy drinks and cigarettes.
-Ford got out of the truck and asked Shakespeare if he wanted a soda.
+Ford exited the truck and asked Shakespeare if he wanted a soda.
 Shakespeare instead asked Ford to buy him two lottery tickets.
 Shakespeare said that he paid Ford $2 for the tickets out of the $5 he had on him that day.

 Ford later approached Shakespeare demanding a share of the jackpot of no less than $1 million, which Shakespeare refused to pay, prompting Ford to sue Shakespeare and alleging that Shakespeare stole lottery tickets out of Ford's wallet.
 The jury did not believe Ford's stolen lottery tickets story and Shakespeare prevailed in the courts.
-Shakespeare had chosen a one-time, lump sum cash payment of $17 million.
-He moved out of his working-class neighborhood in Lakeland, Florida and into a gated community.
+Shakespeare had chosen a one-time lump sum cash payment of $17 million.
+He moved out of his working-class neighborhood in Lakeland, Florida, and into a gated community.
 Several months after his lottery win, apart from a $1 million home, his only other major purchases included a Nissan Altima and a Rolex watch from a pawnshop.
-By late January 2010 the sheriff involved in the investigation of Shakespeare's disappearance told AP that the lottery money "is gone now."
+By late January 2010 the sheriff involved in the investigation of Shakespeare's disappearance told the AP that the lottery money "is gone now."

-Friends stated Shakespeare had grown frustrated with the apparently constant appeals for money from both hangers-on and strangers.
+Friends stated Shakespeare had grown frustrated with the constant appeals for money from both hangers-on and strangers.
 He told his brother, "I'd have been better off broke," and told a childhood friend, "I thought all these people were my friends, but then I realized all they want is just money."
-One of these was Dorice Donegan "Dee-Dee" Moore, who launched a business with Shakespeare, Abraham Shakespeare LLC, giving herself control of the firm's funds.
-Moore subsequently withdrew $1 million and bought herself a Hummer, a Chevrolet Corvette and a truck before going on vacation.
+One of them was Dorice Donegan "Dee Dee" Moore, who launched a business with Shakespeare, Abraham Shakespeare LLC, giving herself control of the firm's funds.
+Moore subsequently withdrew $1 million and bought herself a Hummer, a Chevrolet Corvette, and a truck before going on vacation.
 She later claimed that the money was a gift from Shakespeare.